 Question: Is Jesus GOD?
-Did he ever say he was God or the God of the Old Testament?
+Did he ever say he was a member of the Godhead?
 Did he ever use one of the names of deity to refer to HIMSELF?

-Answer: Any statements in the Bible, either Old or New Testament, are from Jesus, Who came in human form to this earth, died for our sins, was resurrected and now sits at the right hand of God, the Father, as He did before the creation of the earth.
+Answer: Any statements in the Bible, either Old or New Testament, are from Jesus.
+He is the member of the Godhead Who came in human form to this earth, died for our sins, was resurrected, and now sits at the right hand of God, the Father, as He did before the creation of the earth.

 Moses, in the book of Exodus, asked God what His name was so that he (Moses) could tell the children of Israel who sent him to free them (see Exodus 3:13 - 14).
-The response from God was that his name was "I AM WHO I AM" (this translation of the Hebrew is found in the NKJV, NASB, NIV, NRSV and other Bibles).
-The King James Version Bible renders the phrase 'I AM THAT I AM' and Young's Literal Translation translates the Hebrew as 'I AM THAT WHICH I AM.'
+The response received (from the Being who became Jesus) was that his name was "I AM WHO I AM" (this translation of the Hebrew is found in the NKJV, NASB, NIV, NRSV and other Bibles).
+The King James Version Bible renders the phrase 'I AM THAT I AM' and Young's Literal Translation translates the Hebrew 'I AM THAT WHICH I AM.'

-The Hebrew word translated as "I AM" for the name of God is hâyâh (Strong's Concordance Number #H1961) and means "to exist" or "to have being."
-It can also mean "I will be what I will be."
+The Hebrew word translated as "I AM" is hâyâh (Strong's Concordance Number #H1961) and means "to exist" or "to have being."
+It can also mean, "I will be what I will be."
 Used in the context of Exodus 3:14 it also signifies an eternal, timeless existence.
 As it is used in Genesis 1 it signifies "to come into existence" when spoken by God.
 For example, when God said "Let there be light" (Genesis 1:3) light appeared in the universe.

-The Greek words translated as "I AM" in reference God in verse 58 come from the words egö (Strong's #G1473), first person in Greek, just as we use "I", and eimi (Strong's #G1510), which is a very emphatic statement of existence.
+The Greek words translated as "I AM" in reference God in verse 58 come from the words ego (Strong's #G1473), first person in Greek, just as we use "I," and eimi (Strong's #G1510), which is a very emphatic statement of existence.
 In the context of this verse, it is virtually identical to the Hebrew hâyâh.
-Since Jesus was speaking either Hebrew or Aramaic, hâyâh was the word actually spoken by Jesus rather than the Greek in which the New Testament was written.
+Since Jesus was speaking either Hebrew or Aramaic, hâyâh was the word actually spoken by him rather than the Greek in which the New Testament was written.